ibm-cloud-docs/cis/deploy-rule-sets.md

 ### Updating deployed managed rulesets with Terraform
 {: #update-managed-rule-tf}

-The following example updates a custom rule by using Terraform:
+The following example updates deployed managed rulesets by using Terraform:

 ```
 HERE